DinoChiesa/apigee-edge-js/README.md

 1. Is this an official Google product?
 Is it supported?

-   No, This library and the example tools included here are not an official Google product.
-Support is available on a best-effort basis via github or community.apigee.com .
+   No. Neither this library nor the related [example tools](https://github.com/DinoChiesa/apigee-edge-js-examples) are an official
+   Google product.
+Support for either is available on a best-effort basis via github or community.apigee.com .

 2. What is this thing good for?